getlantern/lantern/README.md

 Note - ./crosscompile.bash omits debug symbols to keep the build smaller.

+Note - tagandbuild.bash requires the BNS_CERT and BNS_CERT_PASS environment
+variables to sign the windows executable.
+See Packaging for Windows below.

 ### Building on Linux

 Cross-compilation targeting Linux is currently not supported, so Linux releases